Bonds, stocks brush off Eurosceptic election gains

 "Poroshenko's victory in the first round of the vote is positive for political stability, even though there remains a huge uncertainty and we need to keep an eye on further developments," said Junya Tanase, chief currency strategist at JPMorgan Chase Bank in Tokyo.

-The improved mood lifted Russian stocks 1 percent to three-month highs and put pressure on the safe-haven yen, which fetched 101.94 yen to the dollar in European trade, near its lowest level in more than a week.
+The improved mood lifted Russian stocks to three-month highs and put pressure on the safe-haven yen, which fetched 101.94 yen to the dollar JPY= in early European trade, near its lowest level in more than a week.

 'EARTHQUAKE'

-The euro climbed to $1.3642 on the Italian election relief, though it remained within touching distance of a three-month low having been pushed down in recent weeks by strong signals the European Central Bank will cut interest rates next week.
+The euro climbed to $1.3642 on the election relief in Italy, though it remained within touching distance of a three-month low having been pushed down in recent weeks by strong signals the European Central Bank will cut interest rates next week.

-Greece's radical leftist Syriza party also rode a wave of anti-austerity anger to win the country's EU election, though it failed to deliver a knockout blow against Prime Minister Antonis Samaras's government that some had feared.
+Greece's radical leftist Syriza also rode a wave of anti-austerity anger to win the country's EU election, though it failed to deliver a knockout blow against Prime Minister Antonis Samaras's government, official projections showed.

-As worries over Ukraine eased, traditional safe-haven gold shuffled back to $1,291 an ounce and Brent crude fell below $110 a barrel, dipping further from last week's two-and-a-half month high.
+Among commodities, Brent crude fell below $110 a barrel, dipping further from last week's two-and-a-half month high as worries over Ukraine eased.
+Gold XAU= was a shade lower at $1,291 an ounce.

-Among emerging markets, most Asian currencies rose although the Thai baht continued to underperform in the wake of a military coup. <EMRG/DBT>

-Thai army leader General Prayuth Chan-ocha said on Monday he had been formally endorsed by the king as head of a military council that will run the country, and warned he would use force if political protests flared up again.